SaveliyKolesnikov/Snake/README.md

 This purpose of Snake JS is (in this order)

-1.	to explore, discuss and practise good OOP design in a simple and naked JavaScript-based environment,
+1.	to explore, discuss and practise good OOP design in a simple and naked JavaScript-based environment;
-2.	to adapt new web techniques, like the HTML5 canvas element
+2.	to adapt new web techniques, like the HTML5 canvas element;
 3.	to create an extremely entertaining game.

 [1]: http://en.wikipedia.org/wiki/Snake_(video_game)